African Adventures is a travel company that organises unique volunteering experiences for people of all ages.

 We make no grand claims that we are going to change the world, but we know we are changing our partner projects for the better.

 How?
 Firstly, we do things the right way, with our partner projects and volunteers at the heart of everything we do.
 The Our Purpose section of our website shows our commitment to sustainable and responsible volunteering, and this applies to every trip.

 Next, we support our volunteers throughout their volunteering experience.
 We share our long-term development goals, whilst managing expectations of what can be achieved in a single trip.
 We receive no external funding and exist thanks to our volunteers, so we strive to provide the best possible experience with an outstanding service along the way.

-We are not bothered about being the biggest – we are focused on trying to be the best.
+We are not bothered about being the biggest – we are focused on being the best.

 I first travelled to Kenya in 2007, where I volunteered at a community project called The Walk Centre.
 The project provided a free education and lunchtime meal for children living in slum areas on and around the nearby dumpsite.
 Without projects such as The Walk Centre, it is unlikely that these children would have attended school at all, due to the costs of items such as uniforms and textbooks that come with attending a government school.
 During my time in Kenya, I visited similar community projects in the same town, and met some inspirational leaders from the local community in the process.